 Full membership of the group was announced on 1 February 2021.

 - Susannah Fish, OBE QPM MBA, retired Chief Constable, Nottinghamshire Police Force

 Baroness Helena Kennedy QC - Chair

 Baroness Kennedy QC has previously undertaken judicial reviews, public enquiries and sex discrimination work, and as has extensive experience in the public sector and Scots Law.
 She led the 2004/05 Inquiry into Sudden Infant Death for the Royal College of Pathologists, currently the Char of the Human Genetics Commission, and Vice President of the Campaign for Homosexual Equity.
 Baroness Kennedy was awarded a life peerage in 1997.

 Chief of the Rule of Law, Equality and Non-Discrimination Branch in the United Nations Office of the High Commissioner for Human Rights.
 Joins the group in an advisory capacity.

 Dr Chloe Kennedy

-Senior Lecturer of Law at Edinburgh University, specialising in Law and Gender, and Law and Religion.
+Senior Lecturer of Criminal Law at Edinburgh University, specialising in Criminal Law and Gender, and Law and Religion.

 Scots lawyer with experience in international criminal and human rights law in Latin America, the United States, Europe and Africa.
 Commissioner with the Scottish Human Rights Institute Council (2015 to 2021) ad currently a member of the IBA Human Rights Institute Council.